John Herbert Orr

 Orr's early knowledge allowed him to establish Orradio in 1949.
-When, after some uncertainty, tape became the standard medium for magnetic recorders, and as other uses such as data storage and videotape appeared, Orradio's sales expanded rapidly in the late 1950s.
+When, after some uncertainty, magnetic tape became the standard medium for tape recorders, and as other uses such as data storage and videotape appeared, Orradio's sales expanded rapidly in the late 1950s.
 Orradio produced the first commercially available audio tape, video tape, and computer tape in the world.
 The company was purchased by a larger competitor, the Ampex Corporation, in 1959 when Ampex decided it was cheaper to own the plant than to keep buying all their tape.
 Ampex spun off its magnetic tape division in 1995 as Quantegy and merged with magnetic tape division of 3M a year later.

 Orr then founded OrrTronics, which developed the lubricated tape used in closed loop tape systems, also called endless tape cartridge.
 The system, called the "Orrtronic Tapette", was produced in versions for home, commercial, and automotive use, and was offered as a prize on television game shows.
 Evolving from a single track mono design (which stayed in production as the radio station "cart") through two-track mono and stereo versions.

 OrrTronics was then sold to Delco Battery and Orr formed Orrox Corporation, which specialized in hard disc drive controllers, refurbishing of Quadruplex videotape recorder heads, and computerized video tape editing systems for TV broadcasters and post-production houses.
 The latter product, CMX Systems, was for many years the preferred editing system for 80% of all television programming originating on videotape.

 Orr retired from Orrox in 1976 and founded Orr Proprietorship, which transcribed recorded media, from early cylinder recordings to 1960s tape recordings, onto modern tape for preservation.

 Orr died of a heart attack in 1984 while on a Sunday afternoon drive with his sister.

 In 2005, a segment in the PBS series History Detectives (Car Tape Deck, Season 3, Episode 6) featured Orr and his contribution to the early magnetic tape industry.